This page provides information on how ILM’s Vocationally Related Qualifications (VRQs) are assessed.

 ILM provides assessment instruments for all units in the form of assignments and their associated mark sheets, but Centres can create their own instruments or adapt an existing ILM task by contextualising it to an organisation and/or tailor it to specific learners.

 Once a learner has gained approval from their ILM Quality and Compliance Manager they can complete the "Change to ILM assessment instrument" form to proceed.
+Centres who wish to do this should speak to their allocated ILM Quality Delivery team and will need to complete the "Change to ILM assessment instrument" form which can be found in Appendix 5 of the Guide to Assessing ILM qualifications.
+Please note, this document is currently being updated.

 Examples of alternative assessment instruments include: